-Advancing the Party's Platform, Positions, Policy, Values and Basis of Unity outside of electoral periods.
+Advancing the Party's Platform, Positions, Policy, Values and Basis of Unity.

-Forming and maintaining Party organizations at the federal, provincial and electoral district levels.
+Forming and maintaining Party organizations at the federal, provincial, territorial and electoral district levels.

 Working in solidarity with green parties of other jurisdictions, and green parties globally.

-The policies of the Party, in agreement with the Charter of the Global Greens, are founded upon the Principles of:
+The policies of the Party, in agreement with the Charter of the Global Greens, are founded upon the values of:

-Activities, Policies, and statements made on behalf of the Party must be consistent with the Principles of the Party.
+Activities, Policies, and statements made on behalf of the Party must be consistent with the values of the Party.

 Appendix A shows the Charter of the Global Greens.